 - 500km from Gaborone

+From South Africa: 500 km from Johannesburg From Johannesburg on the N1 to Polokwane then the R521 to Alldays before turning off to Pont Drift where cars can be left and you will be picked up by the relevant lodge staff.
 Please note that when the Limpopo River is flowing the river must be crossed by cable car and no vehicle can cross here.
 For those driving on it is important to check on the status of the Limpopo River before departure.

 From Gaborone 500 km Travelling from Gaborone to Pont Drift - via Palapye, Mogapi, Bobonong and Motlhabaneng - the road is mostly tarred with a section of dirt road of about 45 km

 Border facilities The closest border facilities for those arriving by road from South Africa are at Pont Drift, opening hours 08.00-16.00.
 It must be taken into account that these times are strictly enforced and late comers will not be allowed through.